 How does my child sign up for high school band?

 Eighth graders should register for band classes at spring registration in February.
-Brass and woodwind players should register for Marching Band for the fall and/or either Band for spring.
+Brass and woodwind players should register for Marching Band for the fall and/or Spring Band for spring.
 Percussionists should register for Drumline for fall and/or Percussion Ensemble for spring.

 Will my child be able to participate in other activities at school?